ecg-icas/icas/src/source/campaign-budgets.rst

 Campaign Budgets
 ================

 Budgets are used to limit the spending for an individual campaign.
-Your actual spent for a campaign may be lower than the limits you set, depending on a lot of factors; it can never be higher.
-Having no budgets means having **no** limits on the spending of a campaign.
+Your actual spent for a campaign may be lower than the limits you set, depending on a lot of factors; however, it can never be higher.
+Having no budgets means having **no limits on the spending** of a campaign.
 When ads in this campaign receive clicks, all budgets of this campaign will be checked for remaining balance.
 In case balance runs out on any one of the configured budgets, all ads in this campaign will be taken offline until the budget(s) balance is reset or budgets are increased.
 The campaign will then be in status *BUDGET_REACHED*.